bleech/jquery.modalview/README.md

 # jQuery Modalview

 A simple prefetching ajax modal plugin.
 Prefetches the target page DOM and displays it in a modal when clicking on the link.
+Opens given content as string too.

 ## Getting Started
 Download the [production version][min] or the [development version][max].